 Ms. Larissa Schmidt, Director of Administration, Texas Animal Health Commission, has determined for the first five-year period the rules are in effect, there will be no significant additional fiscal implications for state or local government as a result of enforcing or administering the rules.
 An Economic Impact Statement (EIS) is required if the proposed rule has an adverse economic effect on small businesses.
 The agency has evaluated the requirements and determined that there is not an adverse economic impact and, therefore, there is no need to do an EIS.
-Implementation of these rules poses no significant fiscal impact on small or microbusinesses.
+It is being applied to everyone restricted by a fever tick quarantine because the cattle have to be inspected for fever ticks, which provides an opportunity to have the cattle vaccinated at that time.
+Furthermore, having the cattle vaccinated will act as a preventative for fever ticks, which will help control and eventually eradicate fever ticks from infested premises.